-- Reduces risk of side effects for connective tissue.
+- Reduces the risk of side effects to the connective tissue.

-It is recommended that the first course of therapy does not exceed 16 days.
-The doctors prescribe patients to start treatment with 5 or 6 mg per a day, and when the condition improves, the dosage is reduced to 3 mg.
-The high daily dosage of 1,5 or 2,5 tablets can be recommended only once.
-It can be recommended taking a double daily dosage every other day in severe cases.
-The dosage and duration are defined and prescribed individually in each instance.
-You should always consult a doctor before taking medicine.
+It is recommended that the first course of therapy not exceed 16 days.
+Doctors typically prescribe an initial treatment of 5 or 6 mg per day, then when the condition improves, the dosage is reduced to 3 mg.
+The high daily dosage of 1.5 or 2.5 tablets is recommended only once per treatment episode.
+In severe cases, doubling the daily dose every other day may be recommended.
+The dosage and duration are defined and prescribed individually for each case.
+Patients should always consult a doctor before taking this medication.

-It is important for patients to follow the explicit instructions given to him by the physician about the administration, the duration, the dosages of the course of treatment.
-The Prednisone is crucial in treating of bronchial asthma, but you should never take it without doctor’s recommendation.
-If the physician prescribed Prednisone, you should carefully read the instructions first and follow the recommendations diligently to achieve desired results and to improve your health.
+It is important for patients to follow the explicit instructions given to them by their physician regarding the treatment administration, duration, and dosage.
+Prednisone is crucial in treating bronchial asthma, but it should never be taken without a doctor’s recommendation.
+If a patient is prescribed prednisone, they should first carefully read the instructions, following the recommendations diligently to achieve the desired results and health benefits.